Mindfulness-based stress reduction: Evaluation of effectiveness

+According to a systematic review and meta-analysis, mindfulness meditation programs demonstrated moderate evidence of reducing anxiety, depression, and pain, but showed low evidence for improving stress/distress, mental health-related quality of life, positive mood, attention, substance use, eating habits, sleep, and weight.
+The study highlighted the need for stronger research designs to better understand the effects of meditation programs on various dimensions of mental health.

 The development of therapies to improve individuals' flexibility in switching between using and not using emotion regulation (ER) methods is necessary because it is linked to better mental health, wellbeing, and resilience.
 According to research, those who attended MBSR training exhibited greater regulatory decision flexibility.
 In post-secondary students, research on mindfulness-based stress reduction has demonstrated that it can reduce psychological distress, which is common in this age range.
-In one study, the long-term impact of an 8-week Mindfulness-Based Stress Reduction (MBSR) treatment extended to two months after the intervention was completed.
+In one study, the long-term impact of an 8-week mindfulness-based stress reduction (MBSR) treatment extended to two months after the intervention was completed.

-Individuals with eating disorders have benefited from the mindfulness-based approach.
-MBSR therapy has been found to assist individuals improve the way they view their bodies.
-Interventions, such as mindfulness-based approaches, which focus on effective coping skills and improving one’s relationship with themselves through increased self-compassion can positively impact a person’s body image and contribute to overall well-being.

 Research suggests mindfulness training improves focus, attention, and ability to work under stress.
 Mindfulness may also have potential benefits for cardiovascular health.
+The effectiveness of MBSR in treating psychological disorders, particularly anxiety and depression, has been supported by recent meta-analytic evidence.
+However, MBSR was found to be not more effective than traditional cognitive behavioral therapy and showed only moderate efficacy compared to other active treatments.
 Evidence suggests efficacy of mindfulness meditation in the treatment of substance use disorders.
 Mindfulness training may also be beneficial for people with fibromyalgia.

+In the context of cancer and oncology care for patients, MBSR has shown improvements in negative symptoms such as fatigue, loneliness, anxiety, depression, and increases in overall quality of life.
+Interventions have also been effective in reducing cortisol levels leading to stress, and in some cancer types immune function improved.
+Specifically in common cancer types like lung and breast, which often have more intense and invasive treatments, MBSR was found to reduce overall negative emotions, fear of reoccurrence, anxiety, and depression.
+MBSR therapies extend beyond the treatment phase with cancer survivors also reaping the benefits.
+Sleep quality was improved in cancer survivors in comparison to standardized routine care.
+Breast cancer patients had increases in post-traumatic growth near the end of MBSR interventions and at the 3 month mark.
+Survivors with a history of breast cancer showed significant improvements in depression, fatigue, and stress levels within a short-term time period adjusting to post-cancer life.
+Mindfulness-based interventions, including MBSR, for lung cancer survivors displayed an overall reduction of cancer-related stress and depression and improved mindfulness skills.
+This review also included data from partners of lung cancer survivors suggesting benefits for cancer care related and familial relationships.